huxingyi/dust3d/docs/examples/modeling-ant/index.rst

 #.
 Load Reference Sheet from Menu: File > Change Turnaround...
 #.
 Click Plus(+) Icon from Tool Box
 #.
-Place node on the canvas acording to the reference background.
+Place node on the canvas according to the reference background.
 #.
 Use Mouse Wheel to Adjust the radius of the node, hold shift to slow down the scroll scale.
 #.
 Use the Parts List panel to toggle the settings to make you easily select or see nodes.
 #.
-Use Mouse Middle button pluse Shift key to rotate and move around the Rendered Model.
+Use Mouse Middle button plus Shift key to rotate and move around the Rendered Model.

 .. image:: https://raw.githubusercontent.com/huxingyi/dust3d/master/docs/examples/modeling-ant/modeling-ant-dust3d-screenshot.png